Nan Lawson Cheney

-Nan Lawson Cheney (1897–1985) was a Canadian painter and medical artist.
+Nan Lawson Cheney (1897–1985) was a Canadian painter and medical artist at the University of British Columbia.
+She worked with several members of the Group of Seven.

 Career

-Cheney was born in Windsor, Nova Scotia and spent part of her childhood in Havana, Cuba.
-She studied at the Newcombe College Art School, Tulane University, New Orleans, La. (c.
-1917-1918); and with Max Broedel at the School of Medical Illustration, Johns Hopkins University, Baltimore, Md.
-(1920-1921).
-She then was employed as a medical illustrator at McGill University, Mtl.
-(1921-1924).
+Cheney was born in Windsor, Nova Scotia, and spent part of her childhood in Havana, Cuba.
+She studied at the Newcombe College Art School, Tulane University, New Orleans, Louisiana (c.
+1917–1918); and with Max Broedel at the School of Medical Illustration, Johns Hopkins University, Baltimore, Maryland (1920–1921).
+She then was employed as a medical illustrator at McGill University, Montreal (1921–1924).